Automotive direct mail response rate statistics & email vs direct mail statistics

 About 75 percent of the auto industry's investment in direct marketing, database marketing and sales are targeted to consumers.
 Business to business sales make up the remaining amount.
 Also refer to our auto industry data center for more statistics.

 How soon consumers buy aftermarket parts

-Research shows consumers purchase most of the parts for their vehicle in the first three months of ownership.
+Research shows consumers purchase most of the parts for their vehicle in the first three months of ownership and are very receptive to direct marketing and email marketing.
 We've seen that window of time compress in recent years.
 It has gone from a four-month window several years ago, to today where many consumers will buy parts and accessories as quickly as the first several weeks.
 That's one reason it's important to reach consumers immediately after they purchase a new or used vehicle.

 That's different from the replacement parts "sweet spot" or window of time when most consumers purchase replacement auto parts.
 Average time of car ownership is growing and is now around eight or nine years.
 The sweet spot for replacement parts has traditionally been vehicles that are five to 10 years old.
 Four out of 10 aftermarket replacement parts are sold for cars in this sweet spot which includes over 80 million vehicles.
 One factor affecting replacement parts is engine durability.
 The sweet spot for engine replacement parts has been moving from vehicles in the five to 10 year-old range, to vehicles in the eight to 13 year-old range.